mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 In June, when I sat down to write [the changelog](https://tinypilotkvm.com/pro/changes#260) for the latest TinyPilot software update, I struggled to explain how any of the work we did benefitted our users.
 Assuming I overdid it on refactoring work, I resolved to make our next release more user-focused.

-For the [next update](https://tinypilotkvm.com/pro/changes#261), I had the same problem.
+When it came time to announce the [next update](https://tinypilotkvm.com/pro/changes#261), I had the same problem.
 After two and a half months of development, all we had to show for it were small, cosmetic improvements.

 Our current pace felt glacial compared to the early days when we were releasing major features every couple of months.
 Was I prioritizing tasks poorly?
 Had the team lost their enthusiasm?
 Had we taken on too much technical debt?